Top 10 tips for using a condom

 Remove after using

 Even after ejaculation you aren’t entirely home and hosed.
 As mentioned previously, semen can potentially seep down your penis and out into the world.
 If you are engaged in a post-coital cuddle ‘the world’ could easily be ‘the vagina’.
 Equally, even if you put the condom on correctly it could easily come off during sleep – and who knows where the semen might end up?
 Better to remove after use, holding the condom at the base to ensure nothing slips out.
 Throw in a bin, don’t flush down the toilet.

 One condom per ejaculation

-Don’t be stingy.
 Take the condom off once you’ve finished.
 Don’t leave it on for another round of action.
 A condom is a strictly one shot deal.
-Using it twice increases the chance of breakage, seeping and makes you look tight as well.
+Using it twice increases the chance of breakage and seeping.
 There’s a reason they sell condoms in multipacks.

 Condoms come in all shapes and sizes

 If you are concerned you haven’t used a condom correctly and you could be at risk of catching an STI, you can visit our STI test kit clinic.